Workiva/react-dart/README.md

 ##Getting started

-If you are not familiar with react library read their [react tutorial](http://facebook.github.io/react/docs/getting-started.html).
+If you are not familiar with React library read [react tutorial](http://facebook.github.io/react/docs/getting-started.html) first.

-To integrate it in dart project add dependency on [react](https://pub.dartlang.org/packages/react) to pubspec.yaml.
+To integrate in Dart project add dependency [react](https://pub.dartlang.org/packages/react) to pubspec.yaml.

-Include native react library(providet with this library for compatibility reasons) to index.html and create element where our react components will live.
+Include native react library (provided with this library for compatibility reasons) to index.html and create element where you'll mount the react component you'll create.

     <html>
       <head>